acbilson/chaos-content/posts/kingdom-manifesto.md

 1. We humans flourish by loving God and neighbor with our whole being.

-2. To love God and neighbor isn't an ephemeral command about our intent or feelings, but about the actions we take in everyday life.
+2. To love God and neighbor isn't an ephemeral command about our intentions or feelings, but about the actions, we take in everyday life.

 3. The vast majority of our actions are subconscious, i.e. we react more than reason.